LongbinChen/mlpipe/README.md

 These are the directory to save intermedia data and download/cached datas.
 For some experiment, the file size might be very large so make sure you config a large enough directory.

 You can create a file 'extra_settings.py' if you need to configure your own settings without changing the remote repo.
-See local_settings_sample.py regarding what you might want to configure.

 ```
-vi django/MLpipe/extra_settings.py
+vi [path_to_mlpipe_library]/mlpipe/extra_settings.py
 ```

 ## Using MLpipe
 ### all the commands